Genez-io/genezio-landing-page/new-landing/src/posts/ai-agents-101-understanding-their-role-and-functionality.md

 - **Goal-oriented:** Works to achieve specific objectives
 - **Memory:** Maintains and updates relevant information

-An advanced **AI agent** will demonstrate all these qualities to varying degrees, depending on its design and purpose.
+An advanced AI intelligent agent will demonstrate all these qualities to varying degrees, depending on its design and purpose.

-## The Agent Loop: How AI Agents Work
+## **The Architecture of Intelligent Agent in AI**

-At the heart of every **intelligent agent in AI** is what's known as the agent loop or cognitive cycle:
+At the heart of every intelligent agent is its underlying architecture.
+The **architecture of an intelligent agent in AI** combines the agent's computing environment (hardware or software platform) with its specific program (the algorithm mapping perceptions to actions).

+The core operational pattern of this architecture is the agent loop or cognitive cycle:

 1. **Observe:** The agent gathers information from its environment
 2. **Orient:** It processes and interprets this information